loonshoot/airank-core/workflows/README.md

 ## Integration

-The outrun-app communicates with this service via the `WorkflowClient` class:
+The airank-app communicates with this service via the `WorkflowClient` class:

 ```typescript
 import { workflowClient } from '@/lib/agents/WorkflowClient'